Texas transfer: Example

-This effective pre-emptive sequence by East-West gives North-South no convenient way to discover their eight-card spade fit and a plausible 5 contract.
+This effective pre-emptive sequence by East-West gives North-South no convenient way to discover their eight-card spade fit and a plausible 4 contract.

 Variations

 The natural-sounding sequence 1NT - 4 can pose a memory problem where a forgetful opener may pass the 4 transfer bid.
 In the variant known as South African Texas, responses of 4 and 4 are used as transfers to hearts and spades respectively.
 With minor suit bids being more distinctive, opener is more likely to recognize them as the partnership agreement requesting a transfer to a major.
 A disadvantage is that the use of a 4 bid as ace-asking Gerber is no longer available.

-A comparable transfer convention known as Namyats employs the 4 and 4 opening pre-emptive bids as transfers to 4 and 4 respectively as a slightly different hand type (usually stronger) compared to a direct 4 or 4 opening.
+A comparable transfer convention often known as Namyats employs the 4 and 4 opening pre-emptive bids as transfers to 4 and 4 respectively as a slightly different hand type (usually stronger) compared to a direct 4 or 4 opening.

+A further advantage of South African Texas / Namyats is that partner can break the transfer to show slam interest.